-The walk ends right at the very end of Box Head where the lookout offers breathtaking views of Broken Bay, the Barrenjoey Headland and Lion Island.
+The trail ultimately ends right at the tip of Box Head where the lookout offers breathtaking views of Broken Bay, the Barrenjoey Headland, and Lion Island.

-There is a bench at the lookout where you can have a well deserved rest while soaking in the natural beauty that surrounds you.
+There is a bench at the lookout where you can have a well deserved rest while soaking in the beautiful surroundings and views.

-If time permits and the weather is nice, it’s highly recommended to visit Lobster Beach via the Flannel Flower walking track.
+If the weather is nice, it’s highly recommended to visit Lobster Beach via the Flannel Flower walking track.
 The start of this 1.5km (one way) walk is at the intersection close to the Box Head car park.

 Alternatively, you can drive to High View Road in Pretty Beach (accessible via Hardys Bay) and park your car close to a sign that says “Lobster Beach walking track”.

-From there it’s a pleasant 15 minute walk to the beach up and down through bushland.
+From there it’s a pleasant 15 minute walk to the beach up and down a well maintained walking path trough bushland.

 Follow Hawke Head Drive until you reach a small car park.
 The start of the Box Head walking track is at the Bouddi National Park sign.